Deepening of the knowledge in an essential field of Physics: electromagnetism.

 4. Magnetism in material media: fields in magnetic media; behaviour of the various magnetic materials.

 5. Electromagnetic induction: Faraday and Lenz’s Laws.
 Maxwell equations in the void.
 Wave equations for the electric and magnetic fields; unification of electromagnetism and optics.
 Poynting’s Theorem.
 Hertz experiment.

 6. Electric circuits: transition regimes and stationary regimes in different types of circuits; oscillating circuits; analysis of circuits with alternating voltage sources.

 Generic skills to reach

 .
 Competence in analysis and synthesis; .
 Competence in oral and written communication; .
 Critical thinking; .
 Quality concerns; .
 Self-criticism and self-evaluation; .
 Competence in organization and planning; .
 Competence for working in group; .
 Competence to communicate with people who are not experts in the field; .
 Adaptability to new situations; .
 Competence in applying theoretical knowledge in practice; (by decreasing order of importance)

 assessment implementation in 20102011 Exam: 100.0%

 Bibliography of reference

 Classes for presentation of the essential concepts with the reflection on the way these concepts were established.
-Classes for discussion/resolution of problems related to practical situations, orders of magnitude, estimates on the physical quantities concerning the electromagnetism.
-Laboratory classes to perform some experiments to illustrate essential concepts of electromagnetism.
-Support to students? individual work so that they can develop a work of information collection, analysis of that information and elaboration of their own notes on the subjects approached in this curricular unit.
+Classes for discussion/resolution of problems in which the approached concepts will be linked to practical situations, orders of magnitude, estimates on the physical quantities that are specific of electromagnetism field.
+Laboratory classes in which small experiments will be carried out to illustrate some essential concepts of electromagnetism.
+Support to students’ individual work so that they can develop a work of information collection, analysis of that information and elaboration of their own notes on the subjects approached in this curricular unit.